Cancer prevention: Physical activity

-Research shows that regular physical activity helps to reduce up to 30% the risk of a variety of cancer types, such as colon cancer, breast cancer, lung cancer and endometrium cancer.
-The biological mechanisms underlying this association are still not well understood but different biological pathways involved in cancer have been studied suggesting that physical activity reduces cancer risk by helping weight control, reducing hormones such as estrogen and insulin, reducing inflammation and strengthening the immune system.
+Research shows that regular physical activity may help to reduce cancer up to 30%, with up to 300 minutes per week of moderate to vigorous intensity of physical activity recommended.

+Possible mechanisms by which physical activity may reduce cancer risk include lowering levels of estrogen and insulin, reducing inflammation, and strengthening the immune system.
+Regular physical activity activates tumor suppressor genes like p53, reduces cell proliferation to prevent tumor development, increases apoptosis or cell death in tumor tissue, and can reduce obesity-related cancer risk, as obesity is associated with increased risk of many types of cancer.

 Medication and supplements

-The concept that medications can be used to prevent cancer is attractive, and evidence supports their use in a few defined circumstances.
-In the general population, NSAIDs reduce the risk of colorectal cancer however due to the cardiovascular and gastrointestinal side effects they cause overall harm when used for prevention.
-Aspirin has been found to reduce the risk of death from cancer by about 7%.
-COX-2 inhibitor may decrease the rate of polyp formation in people with familial adenomatous polyposis however are associated with the same adverse effects as NSAIDs.
+In the general population, NSAIDs reduce the risk of colorectal cancer; however, due to the cardiovascular and gastrointestinal side effects, they cause overall harm when used to lower cancer risk.
+Aspirin use after a cancer diagnosis is associated with about a 20% reduction in cancer mortality.
+COX-2 inhibitors may decrease the rate of polyp formation in people with familial adenomatous polyposis however are associated with the same adverse effects as NSAIDs.
 Daily use of tamoxifen or raloxifene has been demonstrated to reduce the risk of developing breast cancer in high-risk women.
 The benefit verses harm for 5-alpha-reductase inhibitor such as finasteride is not clear.
-A study showing a proof-of-principle has also been done with the human proteins IFNalpha2a and macrophage-CSF, produced by genetically modified hens.

-Vitamins have not been found to be effective at preventing cancer, although low blood levels of vitamin D are correlated with increased cancer risk.
+Vitamins supplements have not been found to be effective at reducing overall cancer risk, although observational studies consistently show that low blood levels of vitamin D are correlated with increased cancer risk.
 Whether this relationship is causal and vitamin D supplementation is protective is not determined.
-Beta-Carotene supplementation has been found to increase lung cancer rates in those who are high risk.
+Beta-carotene supplementation has been found to increase lung cancer rates in those who are at high risk.
 Folic acid supplementation has not been found effective in preventing colon cancer and may increase colon polyps.
 A 2018 systematic review concluded that selenium has no beneficial effect in reducing the risk of cancer based on high quality evidence.

+Avoidance of carcinogens

+The United States National Toxicology Program (NTP) has identified the chemical substances listed below as known human carcinogens in the NTP's 15th Report on Carcinogens.
+Simply because a substance has been designated as a carcinogen, however, does not mean that the substance will necessarily cause cancer.
+Many factors influence whether a person exposed to a carcinogen will develop cancer, including the amount and duration of the exposure and the individual's genetic background.